-I have been working with and training insect detection dogs for over 20 years.
+We have been working with and training insect detection dogs for over 30 years

-We started out by training dogs to detect termites and that went over really well.
+- We started out by training dogs to detect termites and that was a real challenge because no one had ever had a K9 Detection Dog for Insects.
 These dogs have been on numerous television shows over the years and have accomplished some amazing tasks.

 I have completed thousands of inspections using dogs to find termites and bed bugs with amazing results throughout Georgia and the U.S.A. .
 By using the dog as a tool we can pinpoint the area of infestation so that we can eliminate the infestation with little or no pesticide depending on the findings.

 HISTORY OF BED BUGS

 Bed bugs were once a common public health pest worldwide, but declined in incidence through the mid 20th century.
 Recently however, bed bugs have undergone a dramatic resurgence and worldwide there are reports of increasing numbers of infestations.
 There have been some anecdotal references that bed bug problems are on the rise because of increased tourism and changes in cockroach management shifting to an emphasis on using baits and reducing the use of liquid insecticides that may have coincidentally controlled bed bugs in the process.

 Bed bugs are becoming a problem within residences of all kinds, including homes, apartments, hotels, cruise ships, dormitories and shelters.
 While we associate bed bugs with unsanitary conditions, the problem may be found in the cleanest of homes, hotels or other buildings.
 The purpose of this handbook is to provide basic information about the biology and health significance of these pests, to offer guidance on inspection for bed bugs, and to provide information on how to safely and effectively manage an infested residence or hotel.